ReactiveBayes/RxInfer.jl/docs/src/manuals/sharpbits/stack-overflow-inference.md

 RxInfer uses reactive streams to compute messages between nodes in the factor graph.
 The subscription to these streams happens recursively, which means:

-1. Each node subscribes to its input messages
+1. Each node subscribes to its input messages or posteriors
 2. Those input messages may need to subscribe to their own inputs
 3. This continues until all dependencies are resolved